-Ford’s 4.6L V8 engine was used on several models, including E-Series, Expedition, Explorer, F-150, and Mustang, from 1990 to 2014.
+Ford’s 4.6L V8 engine was used on several models, including the E-Series, Expedition, Explorer, F-150, and Mustang, from 1990 to 2014.
 The 4.6L engine is one of the most reliable engines ever made by Ford.

 Ford’s 4.6L engine improved over the 5.0L 302 pushrod engine that it replaced.
 The 4.6L can last well over 100,000 miles when properly maintained.